dgeorgiev436/MERN-MyFitnessJurnal/README.md

 # MERN-MyFitnessJurnal

-This is an ongoing MERN stack single-page web application to help fitness enthusiast track their progress.
+This is an ongoing MERN stack single-page web application to help fitness enthusiast track their progress in the gym.
 The application includes authentication, authorization, profiles and RESTful routing.

 ## Technology Stack